Michael Eavis: Glastonbury Festival

-In 1969, Eavis and his second wife Jean visited the Bath Festival of Blues.
+In June 1970, Eavis and his second wife Jean visited the Bath Festival of Blues and Progressive Music.
 Inspired by seeing the performance of Led Zeppelin, Eavis hosted the Pilton Pop Folk & Blues Festival in 1970.
 The following year a free festival, Glastonbury Fayre, was organised by Andrew Kerr and associates.
 It later developed into Glastonbury Festival.

 In 2010, the festival's 40th year, Eavis appeared on the main stage at the festival with headline artist Stevie Wonder, to sing the chorus of the latter's "Happy Birthday".